eu-digital-identity-wallet/eudi-lib-android-wallet-core/CustomizeSecureArea.md

 /**
  * Example function that demonstrates how to generate and send a response based on the
- * user's confirmed matches.
-The function should be called after the user has selected
+ * selection the user picked from `presentmentSelections`.
+The function should be called
- * which candidate(s) to use.
+ * after the user has chosen which variant to share.
  *
- * @param confirmedMatches the matches the user has picked from the tree.
+ * @param selection the variant from `processedRequest.presentmentSelections` the user
+ *   approved in the consent UI.
  */
 suspend fun discloseDocuments(
-    confirmedMatches: List<CredentialPresentmentSetOptionMemberMatch>,
+    selection: CredentialPresentmentSelection,
 ) {
-    // For each confirmed match, build the appropriate MyKeyUnlockData and key it by
+    // For each match in the chosen selection, build the appropriate MyKeyUnlockData
-    // `match.credential.identifier` — the response builder routes per-credential unlock
+    // and key it by `match.credential.identifier` — the response builder routes
-    // data to SecureArea.sign during signing.
-    val keyUnlockData: Map<String, KeyUnlockData> =
+    // per-credential unlock data to SecureArea.sign during signing. val keyUnlockData: Map<String, KeyUnlockData> =
-        confirmedMatches.associate { match ->
+        selection.matches.associate { match ->

             // should block until the user has unlocked the key to sign the response